seanbradley/powershell/README.md

 - workon : lists all environemnts
 - workon <environment_name> : activates the environment
-- workoncd <environment_name> : activates the environment and changes directory the project IFF you have set the project directory via the setprojectdir command.
+- workoncd <environment_name> : activates the environment and changes directory to the project directory if and only if you have already set the project directory via the *setprojectdir* command per virtualenvwrapper.

+The simplest way to set the project directory is to cd to the project directory and execute...

+    setprojectdir .

-You can evoke notepad from within a terminal in Powershell to edit the Powershell profile...
+To leverage this Powershell profile script, you can edit the profile by evoking notepad from within a terminal in Powershell...

     notepad $PROFILE

-Be sure to replace <username> with your actual username...
+The cut and paste the script below; be sure to replace <username> with your actual username.

+Then save your changes.

+Finally, reload the profile with...

+    . $PROFILE

 ---